-All vents should be sealed with the appropriate caps and all other openings (apart from forced ventilations) should also be sealed.
-This prevents animals (e.g. mice) from gaining entry prevent the occurrence of condensation and resulting mould formation

-Air the interior, all storage compartments accessible from the outside, and the parking space (e.g. garage) every 3 weeks in order to
+Activities Done All vents should be sealed with the appropriate caps and all other openings (apart from forced ventilations) should also be sealed.
+This prevents animals (e.g. mice) from gaining entry Air the interior, all storage spaces accessible from the outside, and the parking space (e.g. garage) every 3 weeks in order to prevent the occurrence of condensation and resulting mould formation